Moseley Road Baths

 National Lottery Heritage Fund funded £477,050 for Diving in Development phase

-On 2 October 2023 Moseley Road Baths will close for swimming and all other activities, as the next major phase of work to the building starts.
-This phase is expected to be completed in Spring 2025.
+On 2 October 2023 Moseley Road Baths closed for swimming and all other activities, as the next major phase of work to the building starts.

-Works include further major roof repairs, the installation of a new renewable air source heat pump that will replace the steam boilers, installation of level access ramps, the introduction of a café space in the ‘second-class’ slipper baths, reinforcement works to the basement, and the remodelling of Balsall Heath library, including the introduction of a mezzanine floor which will double the space for library users.
-This is an exciting moment for the future of both The Baths and the Library and represents a significant investment in these beautiful and much-loved local spaces.
+Works include major roof repairs, installation of a new renewable air source heat pump, installation of level access ramps, a café space in the ‘second-class’ slipper baths, and the remodelling of Balsall Heath library, including the introduction of a mezzanine floor which will double the space for library users.
+This is an exciting moment for the future of both the Baths and the Library and represents a significant investment in these beautiful and much-loved local spaces.

 Diving in Phase 1 capital works complete.